Infektid782/Thesis_server/README.md

 Run 'npm install' to install all the required dependencies.

-Run 'nodemon' command to start the server.
+Run 'nodemon' to start the server.

 The server runs on localhost therefore it is required to set the ip address on the client side in the following file:
 Model/DataProvider/Toolbox/ApiEndpoints